tanquangduong/master-unsupervised-learning/README.md

     - Linear discriminant analysis (LDA).
 A linear supervised ML algorithm
     - Kernel principal component analysis.
 A nonlinear algorithm
 - Anomaly detection algorithm
+  - Credit card fraud
+  - Finding a malignant tumor in a magnetic resonance imaging (MRI) scan
+  - Fault prevention in clusters
+  - Impersonation in exams
+  - Accidents on a highway
 - Association rules mining
   - Association rules mining is used when we are trying to investigate the cause-and-effect relationships between different variables of a dataset.
 The following are example questions that it can help to answer:
     - Which values of humidity, cloud cover, and temperature can lead to rain tomorrow?